Ready to grab the best list of bullet journal page ideas?

 Maybe it’s not what you expected to hear from bullet journal bloggers but trusts me- the most common beginners’ mistake is trying to copy others’ bullet journal pages and fit their lives.

 In other words, you can read my essential guide to starting a bullet journal for beginners or watch many of the ”plan with me” videos on YouTube but at the end of the day what works for me won’t necessarily work for you.

-However, there is nothing wrong in trying out many bullet journal layout ideas.
+However, there is nothing wrong with trying out many bullet journal layout ideas.
 In fact, it allows you to find your style and suit your diy planner to your needs.

 Basic Bullet Journal Page Ideas

-First of all, the beauty of bullet journaling is in its fully customization and personalization.
+Firstly, the beauty of bullet journaling is in its full customization and personalization.